abyssofsnow/gameDesign/README.md

 Xia’s Revenge is a character strategy and social deduction game where the hidden Demons tries to overtake the empire, and the good martial artists tries to protect and restore peace to the land.

+Solo project that aimed to take storytelling of martial arts blend with board and card game tactics to create a fun interactive game.